tttmmmyyyy/fixlang/BuiltinLibraries.md

 This function checks if a value is uniquely refernced by a name, and returns the result paired with the given value itself.
 If `a` is unboxed, the 0th component of the returned value is always `true`.

 NOTE: Using the return value of this function to branch and change the return value of your function may break the referential transparency of the function.
-If you want to panic when a value is shared, consider using `Debug::assert_unique!` instead.
+If you want to abort when a value is shared, consider using `Debug::assert_unique` instead.

 Example: